-This recommendation was issued because Boeing had added the following warning to its Manual without ensuring all operators were
+9 This recommendation was issued because Boeing had added the following warning to its Manual without ensuring all operators were informed of the update:

-&lt;sup>10 This recommendation was issued because Boeing had added the following warning to its Manual without ensuring all operators were informed of the update: WARNING: As passengers are boarding or deplaning, pay particular attention to persons with small children or those with special needs.
+WARNING: As passengers are boarding or deplaning, pay particular attention to persons with small children or those with special needs.
 Small children on airstairs should be attended by an adult or responsible person.

-&lt;sup>11 In 2019, a boy fell from the stairs while disembarking from a Boeing 737 aircraft at an airport in London.
+10 In 2019, a boy fell from the stairs while disembarking from a Boeing 737 aircraft at an airport in London.
 The accident was investigated by the AAIB.
 The report can be downloaded via the following link: